abondance68/transparent_proxy_pattern/README.md

 **The second implementation to be deployed on goerli is the ProxyAdmin contract**<br>
 **The third  implementation to be deployed on goerli is the TransparentProxy contract**<br>

-Those 2 last contracts are verified on goerli.etherscan.io but not the first one.
+Those 2 last contracts are verified on goerli.etherscan.io but not the first one.<br>

-Once done, go to the hardaht console as such :
+Once done, go to your cli  and enter the hardhat console by typing :<br>

 ```
 npx hardhat console --network goerli